e-kwsm/ompi/docs/launching-apps/quickstart.rst

 .. note:: Technically, Open MPI's :ref:`mpirun(1) <man1-mpirun>` is a
           thin layer around the PRRTE ``prun``.
 Hence, most of the functionality described here is really about ``prun``.
-For simplicity, however, this docmentation will describe
+For simplicity, however, this documentation will describe
           everything in terms of ``mpirun``.

 When using the full-featured :ref:`mpirun(1) <man1-mpirun>` in a